gabcal07/cnn_image_deblurring/README.md

 1.  **No Max Pooling:** In classification, pooling reduces dimensions to find "what" is in the image.
 In deblurring, we need to preserve "where" everything is.
 We used **Strided Convolutions** instead to downsample while learning spatial features.
 2.  **No Dropout:** Dropout destroys spatial information and introduces noise.
 For pixel-perfect reconstruction, this is detrimental.
 We relied on **Data Augmentation** and **Weight Decay** for regularization instead.
 3.  **The Power of Residuals:** My first attempts failed to converge (stuck at identity).
 Understanding that it's easier for a network to learn "zero" (the noise) than "everything" (the image) was the turning point that allowed the model to work.

+### Time Constraints & Future Scope
+This entire project was completed in **one week**.
+Given this tight timeframe and hardware limitations, I had to prioritize a robust baseline over extensive hyperparameter tuning.
+*   **With more resources (Powerful GPUs):** I would have liked to explore and fine-tune the hyperparameters of the learning tools and the architecture more deeply.
+*   **With more time:** I would have liked to generate more blurry images from sharp images to augment the dataset, but I did not have time to pursue those ideas.

 ---